Finding a good architect who will be a good fit with you on your project is important. Here’s how you can find one that’s right for you.

 Congratulations you’ve taken the plunge!
 You have either bought a piece of land, you have a house that needs a total renovation or maybe you just want to renovate your own home.
 Perhaps the piece of land already has outline planning permission, or perhaps it doesn’t.
 Your renovation may be a simple knock through or a bog-standard extension at the back.
-Whatever the project you are about to embark on, you will need to consider whether or not you need an architect and if you do, how you find the best one for the job.
+Whatever the project you are about to embark on, you will need to consider whether or not you need an architect or you may be simply be wondering: how do I find an architect?

 Tip 1: Do I need an architect?

 This will very much depend on the type of project you have and what you want at the end.

 As a general rule, the more complex the project and the more ‘out of the ordinary’, the more likely an architect will be needed.
 If you are planning a simple renovation – say a loft conversion or an extension – you have the choice to work directly with your builder (using a ‘design and build’ contract), working with a specialist firm (people who do nothing else apart from loft conversion say), an architectural technician or even just a chartered surveyor.

 If you have planning, you don’t technically need an architect, but I think it would be wise to use one unless you are using one of the specialist firms.
 The downside of using anyone other than an architect (i.e. a loft company) is that they will apply a standard approach to your loft.